 Text clarity is good.
 With ClearType enabled (top photo), diagonal lines look sharper, as seen in the R and the N, but straight lines aren't as bold, like in the T or I.

 Gradient handling is fantastic.
 There's some very fine banding in darker shades, but it's hardly noticeable.

 The Dell AW2721D has an exceptional 240Hz refresh rate with a wide VRR range.
 It has native G-SYNC support and is FreeSync compatible, but FreeSync only works over a DisplayPort connection.
 Unfortunately, you can only get up to 144Hz with 10-bit color at native resolution.
 You can get higher frame rates in 10-bit if you lower your resolution or by going down to chroma 4:2:2.
-If you don't need the native G-SYNC support and prefer something with native FreeSync, then check out the Gigabyte AORUS FI27Q-X.
+If you don't need the native G-SYNC support and prefer something with native FreeSync, then check out this monitor's replacement, the Dell Alienware AW2723DF.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The Dell Alienware AW2721D has an exceptional response time at its max refresh rate of 240Hz.
 The recommended overdrive setting is 'Fast' because it gives you the best performance, with minimal overshoot.